SharedSignals June 2024

 delivery

-• A JSON object containing a set of name/value pairs specifying configuration parameters for the SET delivery method.
-The actual delivery method is identified by the special key "method" with the value being a URI as defined in Section 10.2.1.
+• REQUIRED.
+A JSON object containing a set of name/value pairs specifying configuration parameters for the SET delivery method.
+The actual delivery method is identified by the special key "method" with the value being a URI as defined in Section 10.3.1.
 The value of the "delivery" field contains two sub-fields:

 • method